-Students who attend Ranken Wentzville have access to the resources offered at the main campus in St. Louis.
+Students who attend Ranken West have access to the resources offered at the main campus in St. Louis.
 Most student services are available on site.
-Others, such as the academic resources from the Student Success Center and professional counseling, may be accessible to Wentzville students by having St. Louis campus staff visit Ranken Wentzville.
+Others, such as the academic resources from the Student Success Center and professional counseling, may be accessible to Ranken West students by having St. Louis campus staff visit Ranken West.

-Wentzville students are able to join the College's student clubs and organizations, and are provided with opportunities to attend meetings through conference calls and video applications.
+Ranken West students are able to join the College's student clubs and organizations, and are provided with opportunities to attend meetings through conference calls and video applications.

-WENTZVILLE ADMISSIONS CONTACT INFORMATION
+RANKEN WEST ADMISSIONS CONTACT INFORMATION

-Ranken Technical College Admissions 755 Parr Road, Wentzville, MO 63385

-Phone: (855) RANKENW
+Ranken Technical College Admissions 755 Parr Road, Wentzville, MO 63385 Phone: (855) RANKENW Email: wentzvilleadmissions@ranken.edu Web: www.ranken.edu/wentzville

-Email: wentzvilleadmissions@ranken.edu

-Web: www.ranken.edu/wentzville

-WENTZVILLE LOCATION ADMISSIONS OFFICE HOURS
+RANKEN WEST LOCATION ADMISSIONS OFFICE HOURS

-Monday-Thursday 8 a.m..-5 p.m.
-Friday 8 a.m.-4 p.m.

-Saturday By appointment only
+Monday-Thursday Friday Saturday 8a.m.-4p.m.
+8 a.m.-4 p.m.
+By appointment only